Title: General Manager, Community Services

-Areas of focus: As Acting General Manager of Community Services Katie oversees seven areas, including Calgary Community Standards, Calgary Parks, Calgary Recreation, Calgary Emergency Management Agency, Calgary Fire Department, Calgary Neighbourhoods, and Calgary Housing.
-These functions comprise a team of nearly 3,600 full-time employees.
+Areas of focus: As General Manager of Community Services Katie oversees six areas: Community Strategies, Partnerships, Recreation & Social Programs, Emergency Management & Community Safety, the Calgary Fire Department, and the Corporation’s Anti-Racism program.
+These functions comprise a team of nearly 4,000 full-time employees.

-Career history: Prior to taking on the Acting General Manager role for Community Services, Katie Black served as Director of Calgary Neighbourhood Services since 2014 and is passionate about making life better every day for all Calgarians.
-Since this past April, she has been leading Community Services' work on One Calgary, articulating service value and supporting synergy across services within the department and across the Corporation.
+Career history: Prior to taking on the General Manager role for Community Services, Katie Black served as Director of Calgary Neighbourhoods since 2014 and is passionate about making life better every day for everyone.